Nelson Creek suspension bridge

 This high quality walk must be started from Gows Creek carpark if you wish to get wheelchair access.

-The walk takes in some good examples of tailraces and tailings as well as providing a pleasant lookout point above the historic Colls Dam and a lookout point at a memorial seat.
+The walk takes in some good examples of tailraces and tailings as well as providing a pleasant lookout point above the historic Colls Dam.

 From Greymouth follow SH 7 about 25 km North to Ngahere.
 Turn right at the Ngahere-Kopara Road and carry on to the Nelson Creek Settlement.
-The picnic, camping area and walks are located opposite Nelson Creek Hotel.
+The turn off to access the picnic, camping area and walks is opposite Nelson Creek Hotel.

 Nature and conservation